Some HVAC salespeople believe price is all that matters. Their conversations begin and end with the customers’ question: What’s the job going to cost?

 Selling on price

-This is what happens when you sell on price.
-Your customers will make their decision based on one factor: your quoted price.
+So, what happens when you sell on price?
+Simple.
+Your customers will make their decision based on one factor only: your quoted price.

 Even in an emergency situation, like a broken AC in the peak of summer, your customers will do their research.
-If you tell them your job is competitively priced, that won’t be enough to win them over.
+And telling them your job is competitively priced won’t be enough to win them over.

 Selling on value

-Value selling, on the other hand, shifts the customer’s focus away from price toward a mutually beneficial dialogue.
+Value selling, on the other hand, shifts your customer’s focus away from price toward a mutually beneficial dialogue.

-Salespeople that lead the sale with value ask customers to explain the problem they’re experiencing in detail.
+Salespeople that lead the sale with value ask customers to explain problems they’re experiencing in detail.
 And they ask those customers to describe what they want as fully as they can.

 Based on customers’ responses, these salespeople will offer the most beneficial solutions their HVAC businesses can provide.